sasagawa888/Elxlog/readme.txt

 Project is called Elxlog.
 Goal: Fusion of Elixir and Prolog

-caution: predicate without zero arity is written like this: e.g. halt()  true()  fail()
+caution: predicate with zero arity is written like this: e.g. halt()  true()  fail()

 invoke: